Mesoptier/Theatre/README.md

 ### Defining a class
 Theatre works with regular Javascript classes.
 Class options (such as dependencies) are placed in the `__theatre` property.
-This means that classes can also be used without Theatre, and also that dependencies can include classes that weren't specifically designed for Theatre.
+This means that classes can also be used without using Theatre, and also that dependencies can include classes that weren't specifically designed for Theatre.

 #### `__theatre` options
   * `single` - Boolean, default: `false` - Whether the class should only be instantiated once
-  * `inject` - Array, default: `[]` - List of dependencies, items are classes
+  * `inject` - Array.\<Function>, default: `[]` - List of dependencies

 ##### Example
 ```javascript